minshi123/gitlab/doc/user/compliance/license_compliance/index.md

 #### Using private Maven repos

-If you have a private Maven repository which requires login credentials, you can use the `MAVEN_CLI_OPTS` variable to specify a custom [settings.xml](http://maven.apache.org/settings.html) file.
+If you have a private Maven repository that requires login credentials, you can use the `MAVEN_CLI_OPTS` variable to specify a custom [`settings.xml`](http://maven.apache.org/settings.html) file.

 If you have a settings file in your project source that looks like the following: